letdummer/Porto42_piscine/c_01/ex03/README.md

 - The `ft_div_mod` function is called with the values of `a` and `b`, along with the addresses of `div` and `mod` using the address-of operator (`&`).
 This allows `ft_div_mod` to modify the values of `div` and `mod` directly.

 ```
-    printf("Divisao de a por b: %d\n", div); // Print the result of the division
+    printf("Division of a by b: %d\n", div); // Print the result of the division
-    printf("Modulo de a por b: %d\n", mod);  // Print the result of the modulus
+    printf("Modulus of a by b: %d\n", mod);  // Print the result of the modulus
 }
 ```
 - After the function call, the results are printed using `printf`.
 The values of `div` and `mod` are displayed.